AustinJVC/Commander/README.md

 **Customizing welcome images:**

-Replace existing background images in the "res/welcomeMessages/" folder with your preferred ones.
+Replace existing background images with your preferred ones in the "res/welcomeMessages/" folder.
 Update the code with new filenames and adjust the available backgrounds for seamless integration.

 ### Fun: